Contact Us

 You will wear a clear eye shield over the operated eye which must be left in place until the following morning.

 You will be taken through your post-operative eye-drops regime and any other instructions and advice required.
 Please make sure you understand all your instructions before you leave the hospital.
-If you would like a relative or friend to accompany you and to go through your post-op advice, please let us know so that we can ensure they have the information needed.
+It is often a good idea to arrange a relative or friend to accompany you after the operation and to hear the post-op advice

 You cannot drive after surgery and should arrange for someone to collect you from the hospital to accompany you home.